10 questions to ask when getting a mortgageBy: Hayley Vesh on January 31, 2023

 While it’s customary to give the seller a deposit, generally around 5% of the purchase price, within 24 hours of accepting your offer, you won’t need to supply the rest of your down payment until shortly before your closing date.

 You will, however, need to know where you will get the money.
-According to a Mortgage Professionals Canada survey from March, 33% of recent first-time homebuyers got help from family.
-If you are doing the same, you will need a mortgage gift letter from your donor stating that you will not need to repay the funds.
+According to a recent CMHC Mortgage Consumer Survey, roughly one-in-three homebuyers were gifted a down payment in 2022.
+If you are in a similar situation, you will need a mortgage gift letter from your donor stating that you will not need to repay the funds.
 Your lender will want to ensure you aren’t taking on additional debt.
 Getting all these documents in order will help make your closing day successful.

 Next, consider if some of your down payment will come from the Home Buyers’ Plan (HBP).
 This government program allows you to withdraw up to $35,000 from your registered retirement savings plans (RRSPs) to buy or build a qualifying home.
 Any money you withdraw must have been in your RRSP for at least 90 days.